clayh53/statamic-toc/README.md

 </article>
 ```

-If you want the table of contents to be optionally displayed in a template, create a YAML field in the YAML front matter named something like 'toc', and check for it in your template code.
+To conditionally display the table of contents in a template, create a YAML field in the YAML front matter named something like 'toc', and check for it in the template code.
 If turned on, display the content with the toc filter, otherwise, don't.

 So the YAML front matter might look like this for a file: